Bere Island GFC

 Bere Island GFC is a Gaelic Athletic Association club based on Bere Island in County Cork, Ireland.
-Its Gaelic Football team participates in competitions organized by Cork GAA, and plays in the Beara division.
+The club's Gaelic football team participates in competitions organised by Cork GAA, and it plays in the Beara division.

 History

 The club is known to have played its first game around the start of the 20th century.
-The population of the island was much stronger at this time and the facilities were as good as any club in the county at the time.
-Bere Island's home pitch the 'Rec' was a man made pitch constructed by the British Army.
+The population of the island was much stronger at this time, and the facilities were as good as any club in the county at the time.
+Bere Island's home pitch, known as the 'Rec', is the site of a former British Army recreation grounds in Rerrin.

 During the 1930s and 1940s, Bere Island had their most successful period.
-They reached a county final in 1944.
+While they reached a county final in 1944, the team disbanded and started again a number of times in the following decades.

-The team disbanded and started again a number of times in the following decades.
-The current era the team reformed in 1995, winning the Beara Junior B title in 1996 and 2008.
-They have represented Beara a number of times in the Cork County Championship in recent years.
+The team was reformed in 1995, winning the Beara Junior B title in 1996 and 2008.
+Club members have also represented Beara GAA a number of times in the Cork County Championship.

+As the population of Bere Island has reduced as of the early 21st century, a number of club members play Gaelic football "on the mainland" with clubs in Castletownbere or Glengarriff.